 In Larsen v.
-Hawaiian Kingdom, the arbitral tribunal acknowledged the Hawaiian Kingdom as a juridical fact when it stated that in "the nineteenth century the Hawaiian Kingdom existed as an independent State recognized as such by the United States of America, the United Kingdom and various other States, including by exchanges of diplomatic or consular representatives and the conclusion of treaties."14
+Hawaiian Kingdom, the arbitral tribunal acknowledged the Hawaiian Kingdom as a juridical fact when it stated that in "the nineteenth century the Hawaiian Kingdom existed as an independent State recognized as such by the United States of America, the United Kingdom and various other States, including by exchanges of diplomatic or consular representatives and the conclusion of treaties."

-THE DIFFERENCE BETWEEN RECOGNITION OF A STATE AND RECOGNITION OF A STATE'S GOVERNMENT
+III.
+DISTINGUISHING BETWEEN RECOGNITION OF A STATE AND RECOGNITION OF ITS GOVERNMENT

 When the Ninth Circuit stated, in United States v.
-Lorenzo, that the "Sovereign Kingdom of Hawaii is [not] currently recognized by the federal government," the Court implied that the United States "derecognized" the Hawaiian Kingdom, which it had previously recognized.
-As a juridical fact, the United States cannot simply derecognize the Hawaiian State.
-The Ninth Circuit was confusing
+Lorenzo, however, that the "Sovereign Kingdom of Hawaii is [not] currently recognized by the federal government," the Court implied that the United States "derecognized" the Hawaiian Kingdom, which it had previously recognized.
+It would appear that the Ninth Circuit was confusing the recognition of government with the recognition of a State.